pramcistudent/cookbook-project3/README.md

 - **Date recipe added** - Shows when the recipe was added to the database.
 - **Able to upload images** - Currently you can only use the URL to upload an image, having an additional feature which allows the user to upload from local a drive.
 - **Recipe star ratings** - Upvote is the simplest way for any user to see how popular a recipe is, this can then be used to sort recipes by most liked.
+- **Buy the ingredients** - Feature to take the user, for example to a site where the ingredients can be purchased.

 ##### back to [top](#table-of-contents)